myorm00000000/DAO/README.md

 P.S: High respects to BalusC.
-Preparing the database by executing the queries(See 1.),clone this repository and get started. :)
+Prepare the database by executing the queries(See 1.),clone this repository and get started. :)

 For any queries/feedbacks/suggestions,drop a mail to sndpchatterjee07@gmail.com.